-24.1 If you are a non-UK postgraduate applicant you must pay a £3,000 deposit.
+24.1 If you are a non-UK postgraduate applicant you must pay a deposit of £3,000 (courses starting in September 2023 or January 2024) or £5,000 (courses starting after January 2024).
 The deposit must be paid by the date stated in your offer letter and will be used to pay part of your fees.
 You will need to pay the rest of your fees, or your first instalment if paragraph 23.5 applies, when you complete online registration and payment must be prior to enrolment.